particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 ### Boot mode pins - Sulu from Photon 2

-{{imageOverlay src="/assets/images/sulu/sulu-photon2-boot-comparison.svg" alt="Boot mode comparison" class="full-width"}}
+{{!-- imageOverlay src="/assets/images/sulu/sulu-photon2-boot-comparison.svg" alt="Boot mode comparison" class="full-width" --}}

 These pins have a special function at boot.
 Beware when using these pins as input as they can trigger special modes in the MCU.